-- Annual wall-to-wall monitoring of the Activity Data (AD) using Landsat and Sentinel 2A imagery, following a standard protocol and applying the methodology recommended by Olofsson et al. (2014) for land-use and land-use change area estimations.
-This is according to Approach 3. - Activity data are disaggregated by drivers of deforestation.
+Annual wall-to-wall monitoring of the Activity Data (AD) using Landsat and Sentinel 2A imagery, following a standard protocol and applying the methodology recommended by Olofsson et al. (2014) and Olofsson et al., (2020) for land-use and land-use change area estimations.
+This is done according to Approach 3.

+- Activity data are disaggregated by drivers of deforestation.
 This has been done using ancillary data and field experience from multiple institutions.
-Throughout this process, guidelines for the visual interpretation of the different land use and land cover classes (LULC) were developed and adjusted (SBB, 2020a).
-This is according to Approach 3 (the resulting land use change matrices are presented in annex 5). - While no full National Forest Inventory (NFI) covering the whole country has been carried out, the forest carbon stocks have been assessed by assembling a national database bringing together data from 212 forest inventory plots scattered over the country.
-In 2019, 11 NFI plot locations were also established in the coastal area (SBB, 2019).
-Within this database, above-ground biomass and dead wood (lying and standing) were assessed according to Tier 2, based on national data, but using pantropical allometric estimates.
-Belowground biomass was assessed using Tier 2.
-Above-ground biomass and standing dead wood were assessed according to Tier 3. - To calculate the emissions due to logging, a field procedure was developed and carried out in ten locations using a randomly stratified approach; where 200 felled trees were measured, 150 skid trail plots were established, 100 log yards and 200 road widths were measured, haul roads within nine concessions were partly mapped and skid trails were mapped and measured in about 550 ha of logging units.
+Throughout this process, guidelines for the visual interpretation of the different land use and land cover classes (LULC) were developed and adjusted (SBB, 2021).
+This is according to Approach 3. - While no full National Forest Inventory (NFI) covering the whole country has been carried out, the forest carbon stocks have been assessed by assembling a national database bringing together data from 212 forest inventory plots scattered over the country.
+In 2019, 11 additional mangrove NFI plots were also established in the coastal area (SBB, 2019), resulting in a total of 13 mangrove plots.
+Within this national database, above-ground biomass and dead wood (lying and standing) were assessed according to Tier 2, based on national data, but using pantropical allometric estimates.
+Belowground biomass was assessed using Tier 2. - To calculate the emissions due to logging, a field procedure was developed and carried out in ten locations using a randomly stratified approach; where 200 felled trees were measured, 150 skid trail plots were established, 100 log yards and 200 road widths were measured, haul roads within nine concessions were partly mapped and skid trails were mapped and measured in about 550 ha of logging units (Zalman et al., 2019).
 These emission factors are considered Tier 2.